safderareepattamannil/myCloud-frontend/README.md

-# My Cloud
+# Stord.

-A self hosted cloud alternative to the big boys.
+A selfhosted media manager as an alternative to the big boys.